 - When it comes out the oven it should be all browned and crispy on top.
 Melt the remaining 2-3 Tbsp of vegan butter and brush over the top.
 I usually start with 2 Tbsp but if I run out then I melt another 1 Tbsp.

-- Dust the top with powdered sugar (optional but does look pretty).
+- Dust the top with powdered sugar (optional) but it does look pretty.

-- Serve with sweetened vegan whipped cream, vegan vanilla ice cream or vegan custard.
+- Serve with vegan whipped cream, vegan ice cream or vegan custard.

-*It is ideal if your bread is slightly stale.
+- It’s ideal if your bread is slightly stale.
 Depending on the thickness of the slices you might need 10 or 12 slices.
 If you’re slicing it quite thick yourself then 10 slices is probably right, if you’re buying pre-sliced (but thick cut) bread then 12 slices is probably right.
-You can weigh it for accuracy (~18oz/500g) but it is not necessary to be exact for this recipe to work out.
+You can weigh it for accuracy (18 ounces / 500g) but it is not necessary to be exact for this recipe to work out.

-*Use full fat canned coconut cream.
+- Use full fat canned coconut cream.
 It works out to 1 and 2/3 cans of coconut cream.
-Measure this in a measuring jug for accuracy, but you should have around 1/3 of a can left over from 2 cans (14oz/400ml each) of coconut cream.
+Measure this in a measuring jug for accuracy, but you should have around 1/3 of a can left over from 2 cans (14 ounces / 400ml each) of coconut cream.

-*Nutritional information includes the powdered sugar dusted on top but excludes vegan cream or vegan ice cream that you serve with it.
+- Nutritional information includes the powdered sugar dusted on top but excludes vegan cream, vegan ice cream or vegan custard that you serve with it.